cy6erskunk/q-n-a/docs/Technical_rules.md

 BLACK 3.2 Dishonest fencing * t.121 RED

-3.3 Offence against Publicity Code Publicity Code FIE
+3.3 Offence against Publicity Code Publicity Code

-50

-November 2023

 3.4 Any person not on piste disturbing good order ; smoking in the competition halls (including with electronic cigarettes).
 In the most serious cases, the Referee may award a black card immediately